HamiltonMultimedia/hello-world/README.md

 This is where I record ideas, resources, share and discuss things, kinda like a journal.

+In IT terms you could view this as documentation about me, by me.

 I'm a Systems Architech, Syytems Administrator, Software Engineer and Developer.

 I work with many languages right now I mostly write Python code.